-If you are planning to lay a landscape gravel path or just improve the looks of your yard with pea gravel elements, this gravel calculator (gravel estimator or aggregate calculator) might prove itself useful.
-It will help you estimate the amount of material required to finish all earthworks.
-We will also talk about different types of gravel to help you make your purchase.
-Keep reading on to understand how to use our calculator to answer the question "how much gravel do I need?"
+If you are plan to lay a landscape gravel path or are just looking improve the look of your yard with pea gravel elements, this gravel calculator (also a gravel estimator or aggregate calculator) might prove itself useful.
+It will help you estimate the amount of material required to finish all of your desired earthworks.
+We will also talk about the different types of gravel to help you make the right purchase.
+Keep reading to understand how to use our calculator to answer the question "how much gravel do I need?"
 After all, you don't want to overspend and end up with tonnes of material you will never use.

-If you are in the middle of building your very own house, you have to check out our concrete slab calculator that will tell you how many bags of cement you really need!
+If you are in the middle of building your very own house, you have to check out our concrete slab calculator - it will tell you how many bags of cement you really need!

 How much gravel do I need?

 - Determine the length and width of a cuboidal excavation.
-For example, we can assume an excavation of length
+In our example the excavation length is

 b = 3 yd.

-- Calculate the area of the excavation, multiplying the length by width.
+- Calculate the area of the excavation, multiplying the length and width together.
 In our case,

 A = 6 * 3 = 18 yd².
-You can also type the area of the excavation directly into the gravel estimator if you choose an excavation of some more sophisticated shape.
-We've got calculators for areas of many geometric figures like triangle or pentagon.
+You can also type the area of the excavation directly into the gravel estimator if you choose to excavate a more sophisticated shape.
+We've got calculators to help you find the areas of many geometric figures like triangles or pentagons.
 For even more examples, visit the

 - Determine the depth of the excavation.
 Let's say it's

 - Multiply the area and depth of the excavation to obtain its volume: